QualiChain/qualichain_mcdss/README.md

 The Multi-Criteria Decision Support System facilitates the decision-making process by taking into account all the meaningful criteria.
 As of now the implemented methods are the following: MAUT, Topsis, Electre I and Promethee II.

-You can access the MCDSS from port `5000`.
+You can access the MCDSS from port `9000`.

+## Docker Installation

+To install MCDSS using docker run the following command:

+1. Build project: `docker-compose up -d --build`

 ## Local Installation